framesurge/perseus/docs/next/en-US/what-is-perseus.md

 Basically, here's your workflow:

 1. Create a new project.
-2. Define your app in around 12 lines of code and some listing.
+2. Define your app in around 12 lines of code.
 3. Code your amazing app.
-4. Run `perseus serve`.
+4. Run `perseus export -sw` or `perseus serve -w`.
+5. Change some code and watch your app live update in the browser, restoring the previous state (if you're working on a long form, what you've typed can be saved automatically, even as you change the code).

 ## How stable is it?